pooryaparvizi/BioNE/README.md

 ## Overview

 A network embedding approach reduces the complexity of analyzing large biological networks by converting the high-dimensional adjacency matrix representations to low-dimensional vector representations.
 These lower-dimensional representations can then be used in machine learning prediction tasks such as link prediction and node classification.
 Several network embedding methods have been proposed with different approaches to obtain network features.
-Integrating them could offer complementary information about the network, and therefore better performance on prediction tasks.
-BioNE is a pipeline that applies network embedding methods following the network preparation step and integrates the vector representations achieved by these methods using three different techniques.
+Integrating them could offer complementary information about the network, and therefore improve performance on prediction tasks.
+BioNE is a pipeline that applies a range of network embedding methods following the network preparation step and integrates the vector representations obtained by these methods using three different techniques.

 The BioNE pipeline is divided into three steps;